 We spent approximately \$322,000 in the first nine months of 2014, \$235,000 in 2013 and \$15,000 in 2012 on research and development.
 On January 25, 2014 the Company filed a non-provisional PCT Application No. PCT/US2014/013081 claiming priority from the U.S. Provisional Patent Application, number 61756763 which was filed one year earlier on January 25, 2013.
 The Patent Cooperation Treaty ("PCT") allows an applicant to file a single patent application to seek patent protection for an invention simultaneously in each of the 148 member countries of the PCT, including the United States.
-By filing this single "international" patent application through the PCT system, it is easier and more cost effective than filing separate applications directly with each national or regional patent office in the various countries in which patent protection is desired
+By filing this single "international" patent applications directly with each national or regional patent office in the various countries in which patent protection is desired.